stanwood/framework-loading-indicator-android/README.md

 For more information check out the Javadoc of `LoadingIndicatorView` and `LoadingIndicatorViewModel` as well as the sample app.

+## Known issues

+The library currently doesn't work with the Android Databinding compiler V2 - make sure to not enable it in your `gradle.properties`!

 ## Roadmap

 - implement View as custom View with attributes instead of forcing usage of an include tag
-- get rid of data binding prerequisite?
+- get rid of data binding prerequisite - if we want to keep it make library compatible with compiler V2